billreiss/breiss_DevRadio/OpenAIRecommendationAppBlazor/README.md

         responseText = message;
         this.StateHasChanged();
     }

+    public class Recommendation
+    {
+        [Required]
+        public string City { get; set; } = "";
+        [Required]
+        public string RecommendationType { get; set; } = "";
     }
+}
 ```

 We are receiving the AI helper service via Dependency Injection then calling into it on the submission of the form.
 You can change the method call from CallOpenAI to CallOpenAIChat if you want to use the ChatGPT 3.5 model.
-That's it, run the app and see the results.